Overview – The Definition of Knowledge

 Similarly, you can’t know something you don’t believe.
 It just wouldn’t make sense, for example, to say “I know today is Monday but I don’t believe today is Monday.”

 And finally, justification.
-Suppose you have no interest in football and someone asks you “who won the 1989 FA Cup final?” and you guess “Liverpool”.
-You’d be right – Liverpool did indeed win – but it seems a bit of a stretch to say you knew Liverpool won the 1989 FA Cup.
-Your true belief “Liverpool won the 1989 FA Cup” is not properly justified and so would not count as knowledge.
+Suppose someone asks you if you know how many moons Pluto has.
+You have no no interest in astronomy but just have a strong feeling about the number 5 because it’s your lucky number or whatever.
+You’d be right – Pluto does indeed have 5 moons – but it seems a bit of a stretch to say you knew Pluto has 5 moons.
+Your true belief “Pluto has 5 moons” is not properly justified and so would not count as knowledge.

 Together, these necessary conditions (justified, true, and belief) are said to be jointly sufficient.
 This means they capture every instance of knowledge whilst not capturing anything that isn’t knowledge.
 This latter part is what Gettier cases challenge.